Filipino Americans: Language

 Filipino and English are constitutionally established as official languages in the Philippines, and Filipino is designated as the national language, with English in wide use.
 Many Filipinos speak Philippine English, a dialect derived from American English due to American colonial influence in the country's education system and due to limited Spanish education.
 Among Asian Americans in 1990, Filipino Americans had the smallest percentage of individuals who had problems with English.
 In 2000, among US-born Filipino Americans, three quarters responded that English is their primary language; nearly half of Filipino Americans speak English exclusively.

 In 2003, Tagalog was the fifth-most-spoken language in the United States, with 1.262 million speakers; by 2011, it was the fourth most-spoken language in the United States.
 Tagalog usage is significant in California, Nevada, and Washington, while Ilocano usage is significant in Hawaii.
 Many of California's public announcements and documents are translated into Tagalog.
 Tagalog is also taught in some public schools in the United States, as well as at some colleges.
 Other significant Filipino languages are Ilocano and Cebuano.
 Other languages spoken in Filipino-American households include Pangasinan, Kapampangan, Hiligaynon, Bicolano and Waray.
 However, fluency in Philippine languages tends to be lost among second- and third-generation Filipino Americans.
 Other languages of the community include Spanish and Chinese (Hokkien and Mandarin).
 The demonym, Filipinx, is a gender-neutral term that is applied only to those of Filipino heritage in the diaspora, specifically Filipino Americans.
+The usage of the term is controversial.
 The term is not applied to Filipinos in the Philippines.